 The Virginia Fair Housing Law also makes it unlawful to advertise or make any statement that indicates a preference, limitation, or discrimination based on these protected classes.
 In order to avoid discriminatory practices, landlords should:

-• Train their staff on the law and what it means for tenants and applicants.
+- Train their staff on the rules and what it means for tenants and applicants.

 Conclusion